 The event serves as a reminder to prioritize health and the importance of getting regular physical

-1st VICE PRESIDENT’S REPORT - Chief Torres, Lauderhill FR
+1st VICE PRESIDENT’S REPORT: Chief Torres, Lauderhill FR

 Meetings will now be held every other month at 11:30 AM, with lunch provided.
 This change was based on a unanimous vote from community partners and was implemented to better accommodate schedules

-PRESIDENT REPORT – Chief Krivjanik, Oakland Park FR
+PRESIDENT REPORT: Chief Krivjanik, Oakland Park FR

 Not in attendance.
 Chief Levy’s award will be presented at the next meeting